-I know that most of you walked to school through waist-deep snow, uphill both ways, blah, blah, blah, but we didn’t.
-We got to ride on the school bus.
-But before we got on the warm bus, we had to walk out our long lane and stand waiting, while the north wind whistled across open fields and turned us into people popsicles.
+I know that many of my parents’ generation walked to school through waist-deep snow, uphill both ways, blah, blah, blah, but we didn’t.
+We got to ride on a school bus.
+But before we got on the warm bus, we had to walk out our long lane and stand waiting while the north wind whistled across open fields and turned us into people popsicles.

-In the nicer weather we didn’t need to use the shelter unless it was raining, but we did find another use for it.
+In the nicer weather, we didn’t need to use the shelter unless it was raining, but we did find another use for it.
 Our long lane was lined with huge old maples whose lofty green crowns towered above us.
-I was a tree-climber back in the day, but the lowest branches of these beauties were too tall to reach, so climbing them was out of the question — until the day our bus shelter was built under the very last tree, near the road, that is.
+I was a tree climber back in the day, but the lowest branches of these beauties were too tall to reach, so climbing them was out of the question — until the day our bus shelter was built under the tree closest to the road.

-One beautiful afternoon in the early spring, we girls were outdoors playing, and Mom was outside with us too.
-We ended up walking to the end of the lane and when we got there, we talked her into climbing the tree with us.
-We showed her how to climb from the ground, to the supports that Granddad had used to fasten the shelter to the tree.
-From the supports we went to the roof of the shelter, and then into the lowest branches of the tree.
-Before long Mom had joined the four of us, and we were as close to the top of the tree as possible.
+One beautiful afternoon in the early spring, we girls were outdoors, and Mom was outside with us too.
+We ended up walking to the end of the lane, and when we got there, we talked her into climbing the tree with us.
+We showed her how to climb from the ground to the supports that Granddad had used to fasten the shelter to the tree.
+From the supports, we went to the roof of the shelter and then into the lowest branches of the tree.
+Before long, Mom had joined the four of us, and we were as close to the top of the tree as possible.

 Because the leaves weren’t fully formed, we were on view to anyone passing by, which was hardly anyone on our country road, this being the only reason Mom had agreed to climb the tree in the first place.
 We were having a great time until the friendly toot of a horn interrupted us.
-It was one of our neighbours, one of the only neighbours who actually commuted to work, returning home at the end of the day.
+It was one of our neighbours, one of the only neighbours who actually commuted to work instead of working on the family farm, and he was returning home at the end of the day.

 Well!
 You would have thought someone lit a rocket under my mother, except that it worked in reverse.
 She shot down that tree, and the whole time she wondered aloud, “Do you think he saw me?
 He didn’t know it was me up there, right?”

-We hurried in the lane together and Mom kept reassuring herself that there was no way Bill could have counted how many people were in the tree as he drove by.
+We hurried back to the house together, and Mom kept reassuring herself that there was no way Bill could have counted how many people were in the tree as he drove by.
 Surely he thought it was just us kids.
 I don’t know the answer to that, but Bill’s daughter and her husband are good friends of ours.
 The next time I see them, I’ll get them to ask.